dannytaylor/pinspiroy/README.md

 Configuration values are found in config.py.
 Currently it's just rotating axes for left-handed use and disabling the trackpad.

 Button and gesture binding are found in btn_id.py and gst_id.py.
-If you're adding new keys to your bindings you will have to
+Note: If you're adding new keys to your bindings you will have to add them to the button pad capabilities: see _cap\_btn_  in pinspiroy.py

 ## Troubleshooting
 This program requires the uinput module to be loaded.
 Either manually (_sudo modprobe uinput_)